ignc-research/arena-rosnav/README.md

 Please refer to [DRL-Training.md](docs/DRL-Training.md) for detailed explanations about agent, policy and training setups.

+### Scenario Creation with the [arena-scenario-gui](https://github.com/ignc-research/arena-scenario-gui/)
+To create complex, collaborative scenarios for training and/or evaluation purposes, please refer to the repo [arena-scenario-gui](https://github.com/ignc-research/arena-scenario-gui/).
+This application provides you with an user interface to easily create complex scenarios with multiple dynamic and static obstacles by drawing and other simple UI elements like dragging and dropping.
+This will save you a lot of time in creating complex scenarios for you individual use cases.

 # Used third party repos:
 * Flatland: http://flatland-simulator.readthedocs.io